bytefish/bytefish.de/blog/realtime_charts_signalr_chartjs.md

 ### Program ###

 ASP.NET Core allows you to self-host your Web application using the Kestrel Server.
-The Webserver should serve the ``index.html`` with the Realtime Charts, so I am also setting the Content Root of the host.
+The Webserver should serve the ``index.html`` with the Real-time Charts, so I am also setting the Content Root of the host.
 The Content Root name defaults to ``wwwroot``:

 ```csharp